DIRECT SME TERMS OF BUSINESS (“Terms of Business”)

 2.2 Any limits and restrictions that apply to your Account and Card will be communicated to you during the Account set-up process and/or before the Card is issued to you (as applicable).
 These limits may also change over time based on your Account usage; any such change will be communicated to you.
 You can check the limits at any time by contacting Customer Support.
 You should not make a Transaction which exceeds such limits.

-Card, for example when it is used in an offline environment for example but not limited to payments for or on transport (purchases on a train, aeroplane, underground or toll payments).
+2.3 Where Cards are made available to you, a Card Transaction may be authorised which exceeds the limit or restriction applicable to your Account or Card, for example when it is used in an offline environment for example but not limited to payments for or on transport (purchases on a train, aeroplane, underground or toll payments).
 In such circumstance, a negative balance on your Account may occur.
 In this case the process in paragraphs 5.13 to 5.15 inclusive will apply.

-2.4 Certain Merchants may require verification that the funds held on your Account will cover the Card Transaction amount and will place a “pre-authorisation” on your Card.
+2.4 When using your Card, certain Merchants may require verification that the funds held on your Account will cover the Card Transaction amount and will place a “pre-authorisation” on your Card.
 This amount will be unavailable to you until the Card Transaction is completed or released by the Merchant.
 The pre-authorisation allows the Merchant up to 30 days to claim and settle any funds owed to them from the Card.
 Examples include but are not limited to hotels and rental cars.
 If there are insufficient funds available on your Account, Modulr must still make this settlement, which may result in a negative balance on your Account.
 In this case the process in paragraphs 5.13 to 5.15 inclusive will apply.

 2.5 To manage our risk, particularly with respect to money laundering, fraud or security concerns, we also apply internal controls, including limits, to certain types of payment.
 We change these as necessary but for security purposes, we do not disclose them.